edgio-docs/edgio-docs/guides/applications/v7/security/custom_rules.md

     3. From the **Operator** option, select an [operator](#operators) that determines how {{ PRODUCT }} will compare the match value to the request element identified by the above variable.
     4. In the **Match value** option, type either of the following values:

-        -   **Count - Disabled:** Type the value that will be compared against the value associated with the request element identified by the variable selected above.
+        -   **Count Option - Disabled:** Type the value that will be compared against the value associated with the request element identified by the variable selected above.
-        -   **Count - Enabled:** Type the number of instances that a match must be found within a single request.
+        -   **Count Option - Enabled:** Type the number of instances that a match must be found within a single request.

             For example, if you are counting the `Set-Cookie` header, then this numerical value determines the number of times that the `Set-Cookie` header must be found within a request.
     5. From the **Match transformations** option, select each [transformation](#match-transformations) that will be applied to the source value.